How many countries in North America are there?

 Get Connected with eSIM

-Get connected the easy way when you’re travelling – and buy an eSIM!
-An eSIM works like an app: buy it, download it, and get connected within minutes!
-It’s easy, affordable, and convenient.
-Keep your original phone number too!
+Get connected easily on your travelsβbuy an eSIM!
+It works like an app: buy it, download it, and get connected in minutes!
+Itβs easy, affordable, and convenient.
+Keep your original phone number, too!

 Now that we establish that there are 23 countries in North America, it might not be a surprise that a few languages are spoken in North America: English, French, Dutch, Spanish, and dialects of Creole, which blends elements of European and African languages.

-Plus, many indigenous languages from Inuktitut (Canada), Navajo & Cherokee (USA), Nahuatl, Maya, Otomí, Mixteco (Mexico), Mayan (Guatemala, Honduras, El Salvador), Miskito (Nicaragua and Honduras), Ngabere (Panama and Costa Rica) Garifuna (Honduras), Kuna (Panama).
+Plus, many indigenous languages from Inuktitut (Canada), Navajo & Cherokee (USA), Nahuatl, Maya, OtomΓ, Mixteco (Mexico), Mayan (Guatemala, Honduras, El Salvador), Miskito (Nicaragua and Honduras), Ngabere (Panama and Costa Rica) Garifuna (Honduras), Kuna (Panama).

 And there you have it.
 There are 23 countries in North America in total, so let’s look at them in alphabetical order with flags, capital cities and currency.